arelsayed/CommentAid/README.md

 2. In your chrome browser, click on extensions (the puzzle icon) -> manage extensions
 3. Click on Developer mode on the top right corner
 4. Click on Load unpacked
-5. Select the AskAli folder that you downloaded.
+5. Select the Comment-Aid folder that you downloaded.

 ## Usage

-TBD
+Select hateful comment, launch Comment-Aid extension to submit comment and receive suggested responses to flagged comment

 ## Contributing
 Pull requests are welcome.
 For major changes, please open a new branch firt and push to that.